Wallpaper Calculator: How much wallpaper will you need?

-Bankrate’s wallpaper measurement calculator can help you calculate how many rolls of wallpaper you'll need to complete your home improvement project.
+Use Bankrate’s wallpaper measurement calculator to determine how many rolls of wallpaper you'll need to complete your home improvement project.

-The calculator will tell you how many rolls of that size are needed.
-A standard American roll of wallpaper gives you about 35 square feet, but waste and pattern matching usually takes this down to about 27 usable square feet per roll.
+A standard roll of wallpaper gives you about 35 square feet, but waste and pattern matching usually take this down to about 27 usable square feet per roll.

 Knowing exactly how much wallpaper you will need will help you pinpoint the potential cost and organize your budget.
 This is especially useful if you need a home improvement loan to help cover costs.